Soorya-Kumar/TSP-CH-NN-2OPT/README.md

   tsp_visualisation.py respectively.

 ## Note
-The folder modeified code contains the file to preprocess the code when the datafile is of the csv form and datapoints are as latitudes and longitudes(degrees)
+  1. The folder modeified code contains the file to preprocess the code when the datafile is of the csv form and datapoints are as latitudes and longitudes(degrees).

-The folder Real-life data contains dataset containing real life data acquired from various websites.
+  2. The folder Real-life data contains dataset containing real life data acquired from various websites.

 ## Dependencies
 Python,